-Sheila Heti is the author of seven books, including the novel, How Should a Person Be? which was a New York Times Notable Book and was called by Time magazine "one of the most talked-about books of the year."
+Sheila Heti is the author of seven books, including the 2012 novel, How Should a Person Be? which was a New York Times Notable Book and was called by Time magazine "one of the most talked-about books of the year."
 She is co-editor of the New York Times bestseller Women in Clothes, which features the voices of 639 women from around the world.
 Her books have been translated into a dozen languages.
-She will be publishing a new novel, called Motherhood, in Spring 2018.
+She will be publishing a new book, called Motherhood, in Spring 2018.

 She works collaboratively and alone from her home in Toronto.